vassilych/cscs-debugger/README.md

 * **Step 1.** Download the CSCS parser [Windows/Mac Version](https://github.com/vassilych/cscs).

-* **Step 2.** Open the project downloaded in the first step Visual Studio and compile it.
+* **Step 2.** Open the project downloaded in the first step Visual Studio Code and compile it.

-* **Step 3.** Start the DebugServer either from Visual Studio or from the command-line.
+* **Step 3.** Start the DebugServer either from Visual Studio Code or from the command-line.
 The default port is 13337.

 * **Step 4.** Start debugging in Visual Studio Code (see the animated gif below).